Grant-Archibald-MS/powerfuldev-testing/examples/extending-testengine-powerfx-with-with-csharp-test-scripts.md

 By using TestEngine, developers can handle common code efficiently and focus on specific code-first extensions for their tests if required.
 This separation of concerns enhances productivity and maintainability.

-## Escape Hatch into C#
+## "No Cliffs" extensibility with C#

-TestEngine provides the ability to "escape hatch" into C# to interact with Playwright.
+TestEngine provides the ability to "no cliffs" extension with C# to interact with Playwright.
 This feature allows developers to write custom C# code for scenarios where Power FX alone is insufficient.

 One powerful combination is using the C# script with the `TestEngine.Pause()` command.
 This function pauses the test execution and displays the Playwright Test Explorer.
 From the Playwright Test Explorer, developers can inspect the state of the web page, which is invaluable for debugging and understanding the current state of the application under test.